5 Do's and Don'ts of Juggling Multiple Loans

 You'll be able to better manage your loans if you can reduce your debt.
 Two popular strategies include the debt snowball and debt avalanche methods.

 With the debt snowball method, you'll make minimum payments on all of your loans, but you'll put extra money toward your smallest debt.
 Once that's paid off, you'll tackle your next smallest debt.
 The debt snowball method is great for building momentum and motivation.

-With the debt avalanche method, you'll make minimum payments on all of your loans, but you'll put extra money towards the one with the highest interest rate.
+With the debt avalanche method, you'll make minimum payments on all of your loans, but you'll put extra money towards the one with the highest interest rate, such as a car title loan.
 Once that's paid off, you'll pay off the loan with the second highest interest rate and so on.
 The debt avalanche method can help you save money overall since you'll be paying less in interest.

 - Don't forget to

 Sticking to a budget can help you avoid unnecessary spending and discretionary purchases.
 And by saving more, you'll have more cash to put toward your loans.
 To create a budget, you should first estimate your post-tax monthly income, and then create a list of your monthly expenses.
 Include fixed expenses that stay the same every month (such as your rent) and variable expenses that change each month (such as groceries).
 From there, you can compare your income to your expenses.
 Are you making more than you spend?
 If not, you might need to adjust your spending to ensure that you're fully covering your expenses.